WayfaringBloke/dnd/writing/priv/Exclusion_Zone.md

 To go in is to die

-At the centre there's a
+At the centre there's a evil thing
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwNTQxMDk5OSwtMTUzNjY4MDgxNywtNT
+eyJoaXN0b3J5IjpbMTE1Mzc4NTk4MywtMTUzNjY4MDgxNywtNT
 k4ODc1MDMyLDczMDk5ODExNl19
 -->